-CC1110 has optional functions for automatic termination of RX after a programmable time.
-The main use for this functionality is wake-on-radio (WOR), but it may be useful for other applications.
+CC2510Fx/CC2511Fx has optional functions for automatic termination of RX after a programmable time.
 The termination timer starts when enabling the demodulator.
 The timeout is programmable with the MCSM2.RX_TIME setting.
 When the timer expires, the radio controller will check the condition for staying in RX; if the condition is not met, RX will terminate.
 After the timeout, the condition will be checked continuously.